Omar-Talabay/-nd013-c2-fusion-starter-final/writeup.md

 ### 3. Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?

+Calibration and synchronization is challenging.
+In this project, one lidar and one camera is used.

+Also, adding more sensors will increase the complexity of a sensor fusion system.
+This will raise a computational challenge.

 ### 4. Can you think of ways to improve your tracking results in the future?

+A tracking system in this context relies on accurate object detection and recognition.
+Thus first thing is to ensure the detection accuracy.

+Instead of using simple association method, other techniqes such as Global Nearest Neighbor (GNN) or Joint Probabilistic Data Association (JPDA) can be used.

+Kalman filter is linear, using non-linear tracker would be helpful.